 A company car is a vehicle provided by an employer to be used by an employee for private and business purposes, including commuting.

-HMRC class company cars as a Benefit-in-Kind, often shortened to BIK, which means the employer and its employee must pay tax and NICs on it, based on values defined by the government.
+HMRC classifies company cars as Benefit-in-Kind, often shortened to BIK.
+This means the employer and its employees must pay taxes and NICs on them based on government values.
 In addition, any fuel benefit provided by the employer is also subject to tax.

 There are two ways of calculating and paying tax on a company car.
-The first is by calculating the car’s cash value, adding it to the employee’s salary, and then taxing it through payroll.
+The first is to calculate the car’s cash value, add it to the employee’s salary, and then tax it through payroll.
 Alternatively, the employer can declare the BIK by submitting a P11D form at the end of the tax year.

-Unfortunately, for the employee whose salary is close to the tax band threshold, a company car could push them into the higher tax band, raising the rate of tax they pay overall, thus reducing the benefit of having a company car.
+Unfortunately, for employees whose salary is close to the tax band threshold, a company car could push them into the higher tax band, raising the rate of tax they pay overall, thus reducing the benefit of having a company car.

-The P11D form summarises the value of all the employee’s BIK, which along with a company car, can also include benefits such as medical insurance or childcare vouchers.
-HMRC then calculates the tax due to be paid on BIKs based on this information.
+The P11D form summarises the value of all the employee’s BIKs, which, along with a company car, can also include benefits such as medical insurance or childcare vouchers.
+Based on this information, HMRC calculates the tax due to be paid on BIKs.

 The P11D value of the company car is based on three factors: